shamasun/SAA-C03/01. Cloud Computing Fundamentals/README.md

 > __Note__
 - Mnemonic = <!-- O-Ne-PooRe-Elas!-MeServe -->
-- Internalize these characteristics and each time a service is introduced, examine it w.r.t them.
+- Each time a service is introduced, examine it w.r.t these characteristics.

 ### Public vs Private vs Multi vs Hybrid Cloud